xiejx5/watershed_delineation/README.md

 ### Start
-- First, download watershed.zip from the [release page](https://github.com/xiejx5/watershed_delineation/releases)
+- First, download Watershed.zip from the [release page](https://github.com/xiejx5/watershed_delineation/releases)
-- Next, unzip and open watershed.exe, click start to execute an example
+- Next, unzip and open Watershed.exe, click start to execute an example
 - A detailed guide is attached to the Supporting Information of the [paper](https://doi.org/10.1029/2021WR031129)
 <br>